Back to: SQL Server Tutorial For Beginners and Professionals

 -- Create Employee Table CREATE TABLE Employee ( ID INT PRIMARY KEY, Name VARCHAR(50), Gender VARCHAR(50), DOB DATETIME, DeptID INT ) GO -- Populate the Employee Table with test data INSERT INTO Employee VALUES(1, 'Pranaya', 'Male','1996-02-29 10:53:27.060', 1) INSERT INTO Employee VALUES(2, 'Priyanka', 'Female','1995-05-25 10:53:27.060', 2) INSERT INTO Employee VALUES(3, 'Anurag', 'Male','1995-04-19 10:53:27.060', 2) INSERT INTO Employee VALUES(4, 'Preety', 'Female','1996-03-17 10:53:27.060', 3) INSERT INTO Employee VALUES(5, 'Sambit', 'Male','1997-01-15 10:53:27.060', 1) INSERT INTO Employee VALUES(6, 'Hina', 'Female','1995-07-12 10:53:27.060', 2) GO

-Now let’s create an Inline Table-Valued Function without using the With Encryption option
+Now let’s create an Inline Table-Valued Function without using the With Encryption option.
+The following example is without using the With Encryption option.

 -- Function without with encryption option CREATE FUNCTION fn_GetEmployeeDetailsById ( @ID INT ) RETURNS TABLE AS RETURN (SELECT Name, Gender, CAST(DOB AS DATE) AS DOB FROM Employee WHERE ID = @ID)

-Now let’s view the text using sp_helptext system stored procedure as shown below.
+Now let’s view the text of the above SQL Server Function using the sp_helptext system stored procedure as shown below.

 sp_helptext fn_GetEmployeeDetailsById

-When we execute the above statement it will give us the below output
+When we execute the above statement it will give us the following output which is nothing but the CREATE Function Statement of the fn_GetEmployeeDetailsById function.

-Now let’s alter the above function to use the With Encryption option.
+Now let’s alter the fn_GetEmployeeDetailsById function to use the With Encryption option as shown below.

 -- Function with encryption option ALTER FUNCTION fn_GetEmployeeDetailsById ( @ID INT ) RETURNS TABLE WITH Encryption AS RETURN (SELECT Name, Gender, CAST(DOB AS DATE) AS DOB FROM Employee WHERE ID = @ID)

-Now if we try to retrieve the text of the above function using the sp_helptex fn_GetEmployeeDetailsById.
+Now let’s try to view the text of the above SQL Server Function using the sp_helptext system stored procedure as shown below.

-You will get a message stating ‘The text for object ‘fn_GetEmployeeDetailsById’ is encrypted.‘ As shown in the below image.
+When we execute the above statement you will get a message stating ‘The text for object ‘fn_GetEmployeeDetailsById’ is encrypted.‘

 The SCHEMABINDING option specifies that the function is bound to the database objects that it references.
 So, when the SCHEMABINDING option is specified the database object cannot be modified in any way that would affect the function definition.
 The function definition itself must first be modified or dropped to remove dependencies on the object that is to be modified.